EUROPEAN ARTIST EXCHANGE

 A 4-WEEK ARTISTIC RESIDENCY WITH THE ESTONIAN ARTISTS ASSOCIATION

-The Hamilton Arts Council European Artist Residency provides a mid-career level visual artist from Hamilton, Ontario, the opportunity to create new works in the inspiring artist studio provided by the Estonian Artists Association in Tallinn, Estonia over a four week period in September 2019.
+The Hamilton Arts Council's European Artist Exchange Residency provides a mid-career level visual artist from Hamilton, Ontario, the opportunity to create new works in the inspiring artist studio provided by the Estonian Artists Association in Tallinn, Estonia over a four week period in September 2020.